ashishgupta4/dpdk-draft-compressdev/doc/guides/prog_guide/compressdev_lib.rst

 stateful processing and releases acquired resources after processing operation with flush value = RTE_COMP_FLUSH_FULL/FINAL is complete.
-Unlike stateless, application can enqueue only one stateful op from a particular stream in a single burst and must attach stream handle to each op.
+Unlike stateless, application can enqueue only one stateful op from a particular stream at a time and must attach stream handle to each op.

 Stream in Stateful operation